libapps/libapps-mirror/nassh/docs/hack.md

 # Introduction

-Secure Shell is a Chrome extension that combines hterm with a NaCl build of OpenSSH to provide a PuTTY-like app for Chrome users.
+Secure Shell is a Chrome extension that combines hterm with a WASM build of OpenSSH to provide a PuTTY-like app for Chrome users.

 See [/HACK.md](/HACK.md) for general information about working with the source